LERCAutomation/DataSearches-UserGuide/faq/faq.rst

 **How do I get a copy of the tool?**

 	The source code as well as the installer setups can be downloaded from GitHub (`MapInfo <https://github.com/LERCAutomation/DataSearches-MapInfo/releases>`_ or `ArcGIS <https://github.com/LERCAutomation/DataSearches--ArcObjects2/releases>`_).
-Please ensure that you use the correct configuration file, copies of which are included in the `Appendix <../appendix/appendix>`_.
+Please ensure that you use the correct configuration file, copies of which are included in the :doc:`Appendix <../appendix/appendix>`_.
 An example file is also included with the release.

 **Can several people use the tool at the same time?**